JetBrains/teamcity-caches-cleanup-plugin/Readme.md

 =========================

 # About
 A simple plugin, that helps to get free space for builds by deleting `~/.m2/repository` or `~/.gradle/caches` folders.
 These locations are known to grow very large over time, especially on long-living build agent.

+## Warning!
+:zap: This plugin will delete files from build agent!

 # Build
 `mvn package`